Ligue 1 betting tips: Weekend best bets

-The Ligue 1 season enters it's fourth weekend and Jake Osgathorpe has three best bets for the action, including Marseille v St Etienne.
+The Ligue 1 season enters it's fourth weekend and Jake Osgathorpe has three best bets for the action, including Reims v PSG.

 1.5pts St Etienne or Draw Double Chance at 23/20 (MansionBet)